So Exactly What Is a White German Shepherd?

 In 1959 the German Shepherd Dog Club of America (GSDCA) adopted the exclusively colored breed standard of the parent German breed club, deeming the white coat as a disqualification.

 Regardless of the White German Shepherd being falsely blamed for genetic problems that existed in German Shepherd bloodlines, the White German Shepherd dog’s popularity increased during the 1960’s.
 This caused friction between standard German Shepherd breeders and their White German Shepherd breeding counterparts.

 In 1964 White German Shepherd lovers in Sacramento, California formed the first White German Shepherd Dog Club to protect their beloved white dogs.

 On April 6, 1968, the American Kennel Club accepted the revised German Shepherd Breed Standard from the German Shepherd Dog Club of America and officially barred White-coated German Shepherd Dogs from competition in the conformation show ring in the United States.
-However, against the German Shepherd Dog Club of America’s wishes, the American Kennel Club refused to ban the White German Shepherd dog from being a recognized and registered as a pure breed.
-AKC registered White German Shepherd Dogs can compete in AKC performance events such as obedience, tracking, herding trials and temperament testing.
+However, against the German Shepherd Dog Club of America’s wishes, the American Kennel Club refused to ban the White German Shepherd dog from being recognized and registered as a pure breed.
+AKC registered White German Shepherd Dogs can compete in AKC performance events such as obedience, tracking, herding trials, and temperament testing.